mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

 [http2-push-manifest](https://github.com/GoogleChrome/http2-push-manifest) generates a list of static resources used in your HTML files by outputting a json file.
-This file can be used to create the [Link](#todo) headers alongside with type and weight.
+This file can be used to create the [Link](#todo) headers for apache.
 You can even use this in App Engine.

 The usage is as simple as: